Antox/Antox/README.md

 - Store a list of up to date DHT servers (SettingsActivity)
 - Add a QR scanner for adding friends and generating a QR of the users own public key
 - Fix app crashing when you launch barcode scanner then back out of it
+- When adding a friend, check the key is at least of proper length and only A-z 0-9

 ###In Progress